 - Integration of core applications, so VM can take on workloads after creation, or add configurations to support Windows Virtual Desktop images.

 - Patching of existing images, Image Builder will allow you to continually patch existing custom images.

 - Connect image builder to your existing virtual networks, so you can connect to existing configuration servers (DSC, Chef, Puppet etc.), file shares, or any other routable servers/services.

 - Integration with the Azure Shared Image Gallery, allows you to distribute, version, and scale images globally, and gives you an image management system.

-- Integration with existing image build pipelines, just call Image Builder from your pipeline, or use the simple Preview Image Builder Azure DevOps Task.
+- Integration with existing image build pipelines, just call Image Builder from your pipeline, or use the simple Image Builder Azure DevOps Task.